-Dyson has long been our top pick in the bagless vacuum category, but it's been supplanted by the Shark Rotator Professional Lift-Away NV501 (Est. $240).
-Shark has been continually refining its product line, and the Rotator NV501 gets top ratings from both experts and owners, scoring just as well as or better than Dyson models in professional testing.
+In the bagless vacuum category it's always a close call between Dyson and Shark, and for this update, the Shark Rotator Professional Lift-Away NV501 (Est. $250) once again takes the top spot.
+The Rotator NV501 gets top ratings from both experts and owners, scoring just as well as or better than Dyson models in professional testing.

-The Dyson Multi Floor may be a better choice than the Shark for larger homes than the Shark NV501 because it has a 13.5-inch cleaning path.
+The Dyson Multi Floor may be a better choice than the Shark NV501 for some because it has a 13.5-inch cleaning path, more than 2 inches wider than the NV501.
 It also includes a combination crevice and stair tool, but has nothing near the overall versatility of the Shark Rotator.

 Of course, the big downside to the Dyson is that it's pricey.
-Even the Shark, although it's around half the price, may be a stretch for some wallets.
-The good news is that the Hoover WindTunnel T-Series (Est. $100) beats both the Shark and the Dyson in professional tests -- it's the only bagless vacuum awarded a score of Excellent for pet hair and tool airflow.
+Even the Shark, although it's quite a bit less expensive than the Dyson, may be a stretch for some wallets.
+The good news is that the Hoover WindTunnel T-Series (Est. $120) beats both the Shark and the Dyson in professional tests -- it's the only bagless vacuum awarded a score of Excellent for pet hair and tool airflow in one independent review.
 It also earns an Excellent rating for emissions, making it a great choice for allergy sufferers as well.

 The Hoover WindTunnel gets raves from owners for its performance on pet hair, but many note that it works better on carpet than on hardwood floors -- and professional testing bears that out.
 This is probably due to the fact that it lacks a brushroll shutoff, which can result in debris being spewed around the floor as it hits the roller.
 However, The WindTunnel includes a crevice tool, powered hand tool, extension wand and combination upholstery tool/dusting brush -- a very good number of versatile attachments compared to even high-end bagless upright vacuum cleaners